nightroman/FarNet/PowerShellFar/README.md

     Extra helper options:

     - `SimpleMatch/t` tells that the pattern is simple text to match.
-    - `WholeWord/w` tells to test for non-word bounds before and after.
+    - `WholeWord/w` tells to test non-word bounds before and after.
-    - `AllText/a` tells to read files as text, not lines, matches are not selected in editors.
+    - `AllText/a` tells to process files as whole text, not lines.

     Note: `Singleline/s` implies `AllText/a`.
 But they are not the same.